sam-data-analysis/brazilian-ecommerce-sales-analysis/README.md

 ## Dataset

-The dataset contains **112,650 transactions** from a Brazilian e-commerce platform.
+The dataset contains **112,650 order transactions** from a Brazilian e-commerce platform.

 ### Key variables used in the analysis include: